Geely Galaxy: Plagiarism controversy

-On 28 February, lawyers from another Chinese automaker, Changan Automobile accused Geely of copyright infringement, sending Geely a cease-and-desist letter and alleging that the Geely Galaxy Light concept car took multiple design features from several Changan vehicles.
+On 28 February 2023, lawyers from fellow Chinese automaker Changan Automobile accused Geely of copyright infringement, sending Geely a cease-and-desist letter and alleging that the Geely Galaxy Light concept car took multiple design features from several Changan vehicles.
 Geely have refuted the claims and threatened legal action against Changan in response to what it labelled "misinformation".
+The lead designer for the concept car, Geely VP of Design Chen Zhengcheng, worked at Changan for almost 20 years until March 2022, and headed the design of several vehicles such as the Changan UNI-V.